-Assembling a team to bring a medical device to market is a massive undertaking.
-You have experts from engineering, quality, regulatory, and clinical backgrounds all working toward a common goal.
-But how do you ensure everyone is aligned when it comes to patient safety?
+You’ve assembled a brilliant team to bring a medical device to market—engineers, quality experts, and regulatory pros.
+But how do you ensure everyone is aligned on patient safety?
 The answer lies in a structured, collaborative approach guided by ISO 14971.
-This international standard requires a cross-functional effort to identify and mitigate potential harm.
-The central document that unites your team and provides a clear path forward is the risk management plan iso 14971.
-It defines roles, establishes criteria, and creates a shared playbook for making consistent, defensible decisions about device safety.
+This standard requires a cross-functional effort to identify and mitigate potential harm.
+The central document that unites your team is the iso 14971 3.4 risk management plan.
+It’s your shared playbook, defining roles, establishing criteria, and creating a framework for making consistent, defensible decisions about device safety.

 Key Takeaways